Which Of The Following Strategies Would Effectively Reduce Racism

 1. Education and Awareness: Cultivating Empathy and Understanding

-Education plays a pivotal role in dismantling racism by challenging prejudiced beliefs and fostering empathy.
+Education plays a critical role in dismantling racism by challenging prejudiced beliefs and fostering empathy.
 This includes:

 • Comprehensive Anti-Racism Curriculum: Implementing anti-racism education in schools, starting at a young age, is crucial.
 This should go beyond simply acknowledging the existence of racism; it should actively deconstruct its roots, explore its impact, and empower students to become agents of change.
 The curriculum should encompass diverse perspectives and historical contexts, moving beyond a Eurocentric narrative.